Probate Q&A Series What steps are required to open an intestate estate in North Carolina?

 Detailed Answer

 When someone dies without a valid will in North Carolina, that person’s property passes through intestate succession.
-To administer an intestate estate, you must open a formal probate file in the clerk of superior court’s office where the decedent lived.
+To administer an intestate estate, you must open a probate estate in the clerk of superior court’s office where the decedent lived.
 Here are the key requirements under North Carolina law:

 1. Determine Eligibility and Estate Size

-First, determine whether the estate qualifies for small estate administration by affidavit.
-If the decedent’s personal property (excluding real estate) totals $20,000 or less, you can use the Small Estate Affidavit procedure under G.S.
-28A-19-1 (ncleg.gov/GS_28A-19-1).
+First, determine whether the estate qualifies for collection by affidavit.
+If the decedent’s personal property (excluding real estate) totals $20,000 or less, or $30,000 or less if the affiant is the surviving spouse, you can use the Collection by Affidavit procedure under G.S.
+28A-25-1 (ncleg.gov/GS_28A-19-1).
 Otherwise, you must open full administration.

-For full administration, file a petition for administration of intestate estate in the clerk’s office.
-The petition should include:
+For full administration, apply for letters of administration in the clerk’s office.
+The application typically includes:

 • The decedent’s full name, date of death and last county of residence.